 Protein intake throughout the day gives women who do endurance sports and strength training the fuel their muscles need to get stronger.

-Here’s a list from Sims:
+Here’s a list of nutritional information for menopausal women rom Sims:

 - cut down on high-glycemic carbohydrates